17th January 2019

 Summary

-The versatility of stainless steel etching, coupled with Precision Micro’s 50 years of experience, makes it a compelling option for the manufacture of stainless steel components across numerous exacting applications, and stimulates innovation as it removes obstacles for design engineers inherent in traditional sheet metalworking technologies.
+The versatility of stainless steel etching, coupled with Precision Micro’s 60 years of experience, makes it a compelling option for the manufacture of stainless steel components across numerous exacting applications.